prototypefund/Digital_Bargeld-docs/core/api-sync.rst

 be possible using the same mechanism that is used to add/remove auditors or exchanges.

-The wallet should urge the user to make use of a synchronization service upon first withdrawal, suggesting one that is free or accepts payment in the respective currency.
-If none is available, the wallet should warn the user about the lack of availalable backups and synchronization and suggest to the user to find a reasonable service.
-Once a synchronization service was selected, the wallet should urge the user to print the respective key material.
+The client should urge the user to make use of a synchronization service upon first withdrawal, suggesting one that is free or accepts payment in the respective currency.
+If none is available, the client should warn the user about the lack of availalable backups and synchronization and suggest to the user to find a reasonable service.
+Once a synchronization service was selected, the client should urge the user to print the respective key material.

-When the wallet starts the first time on a new device, it should ask the user if he wants to synchronize with an existing wallet, and if so, ask the user to enter the respective key and the (base) URL of the synchronization service.
+When the client starts the first time on a new device, it should ask the user if he wants to synchronize with an existing client, and if so, ask the user to enter the respective key and the (base) URL of the synchronization service.